temitayocharles/stack-to-k8s/docs/reference/api-keys-guide.md

 # 🔑 API Keys & External Services Setup Guide

+Where to get external API keys and how to wire them into your lab environments securely.

 ## Overview

 This guide provides step-by-step instructions for obtaining API keys from popular services used in our Kubernetes labs.